Fast and Accurate End-to-End Span-based Semantic Role Labeling as Word-based Graph Parsing: Model

 \subsection{Training}

-The loss of our system comes from both edge and label classification modules.
+The loss of our system comes from both edge and label prediction modules.
 Given one sentence $X$ and its gold graph $G$, the fully connected graph of $X$ is denoted as $C$.

-where $\theta$ denotes model's parameters; $C\backslash G$ is the set of incorrect edges; $\hat{\ell}$ is the gold label of edge $(i,j)$.
-In our first-order model, $\mathrm{p'}(i,j)$ equals the probability of the edge's existence $\mathrm{p}(i,j)$ computed in equation \ref{eq:edge-scoring}.
-In the second-order model, it equals to the final posterior distribution, i.e., $Q_{ij}^{T}$.
-The final loss of our system is the weighted sum of the two losses:
+where $\theta$ denotes model parameters; $C\backslash G$ is the set of incorrect edges; $\hat{\ell}$ is the gold label of edge.
+The loss of the final model is the weighted sum of the two parts: